 Amidst the other ongoing financial commitments you might have in your 30s - mortgage, car loans, building a family, saving for retirement and paying insurance premiums - it seems impossible to put aside an extra few hundred dollars per month for your retirement fund.
 But it all comes down to good budgeting and having a solid financial plan.
-When in doubt, check in with a financial planner that can help you figure out how to build your retirement portfolio.
+When in doubt, check in with a that can help you figure out how to build your retirement portfolio.

 Whether you are in your 20s, 30s or 40s now, you may feel that you don't need a lot of money to live in Singapore.
 Food is cheap, you have access to subsidised healthcare and you hardly feel the pinch of your mortgage because your CPF is doing the job.
 You can even afford a number of overseas trips a year, thanks to all the budget airlines!

 But the fact is when you are not drawing an income, things become different.
 During your retirement years, you are likely to be living entirely on your savings and CPF retirement fund and they are, unfortunately, finite.
 This is why proper financial planning requires a conservative estimate which takes into consideration contingency measures.

 Your retirement portfolio not only needs to have a good estimate of how much you need to maintain the lifestyle you want, it also needs to take into consideration the effects of inflation, as well as cater to any healthcare expenses you might incur in the elderly years.